gt-health/GT-FHIR/docs/index.md

 For more detail information about the mapping, visit [**Mapping Document**](fhir_omop_mapping.md).

 We are constantly working on mapping new concepts and adding to new features. *Pull requests are welcome!* GT-FHIR consists of several sub-projects.
 Please see the following notes for what the base projects are.
 For more details on source codes, visit [GT-FHIR Project Github](https://github.com/gt-health/GT-FHIR).

 **SMART on FHIR**: GT-FHIR is also equipped to support SMART on FHIR.
 GT-FHIR talks to Authorization server in [SMART-on-FHIR Reference Implementation](https://github.com/smart-on-fhir/installer) for launch ID resolution.
 You will need to install this reference implementation of SMART on FHIR and use the Authorization server part with GT-FHIR.

+[Deployment scripts](https://github.com/gt-health/gt-fhir-ansible) are available in ansible.
+These scripts help you installing GT-FHIR and other components for a complete GT-FHIR platform.

 ## People
  * Myung Choi - FHIR